OFA-Sys/OFA/README.md

 # Finetuning & Inference
 Below we provide methods for finetuning and inference on different downstream tasks.
+The following experiments are all tested on NVIDIA-V100 GPUs with 32GB memory.
 ## Image Captioning
 1. Download data (see [datasets.md](datasets.md)) and models (see [checkpoints.md](checkpoints.md)) and put them in the correct directory
 2. Train